-Consider how groups are defined and classified.
-Generally in modern mathematics it is assumed implicitly that we are within standard Zermelo-Frankel set theory (ZFC)\footnote{doubtless we could adapt this section to category theoretic or type theoretic versions of mathematics. }.
-To define something in mathematics we start out with a previous pre-given set (its 'matter' so to speak) and apply a condition to this matter to obtain a 'differentiated' proper subset of this set, characterised uniquely by this condition within the previous envelopping set.
-Thus groups form a proper subset of monoids given by the condition that there exists a unique inverse for every element.
+To define something in mathematics\footnote{We shall assume in what follows that we are in the framework of standard set-theoretic mathematics, ZFC or some equivalent system.
+At the end of the section we touch briefly on the type-theoretic framework.} we start out with a previously given set (its 'matter', so to speak) and apply a condition to this matter to obtain a 'differentiated' proper subset of this set, characterized uniquely by this condition within the previous enveloping set.
+Thus groups form a proper subset of monoids given by the condition that there exists a unique inverse for each element.
 Note that this condition only 'makes sense' for monoids.
-In a type theoretic context there is no problem.
-In ZFC we would have that the condition trivially failed for non-monoids.
-Let $Mon$ denote the class or set of Monoids and $Grp$ the set of groups.
-Let $\phi(x)$ be the condition on a monoid $x$ of having all elements with a unique inverse.
-Then we usually write
+Let $Mon$ denote the class or set of Monoids and $Grp$ the set or class of groups.
+Let $\phi(x)$ be the condition on a monoid $x$ of having all elements possessing a unique inverse.
+Then we can write